hytproject/hytrig/README.md

 ```

 ## Donations
-Since the donation mining in XLArig can be turned off, if you wish to help the original creators or the Scala Project team, you can donate with one of the addresses below.
+Since the donation mining in HytRig can be turned off, if you wish to help the original creators or the Holoyolo Foundation, you can donate with one of the addresses below.

-* The Scala Project Team addresses:
+* The Holoyolo Foundation addresses:
   *	XLA : `Ssy2L9U75D2JomhUToLSNQhybW4fDyJCVgaH95UTvRWNEX7UAYdpVrjfbqZuXqj4r3TgSnoiq7mDVRq72BmJtVP93TcAR9oeHJ`

-* Original Creators addresses:
-  *	XMR: `48edfHu7V9Z84YzzMa6fUueoELZ9ZRXq9VetWzYGzKt52XU5xvqgzYnDK9URnRoJMk1j8nLwEVsaSWJ4fhdUyZijBGUicoD`
+  *	XMR: `449H1DnhekQLnSAbtGDPnnTrZNKvNpzaqF11yfKxJ3KYgdWLkLx3gW45Amo4dBDDKWM7uXpUwvQ6oYrdLUhCeBhk4modqZL `
-  *	BTC: `1P7ujsXeX7GxQwHNnJsRMgAdNkFZmNVqJT`

 ## Contacts
-* hello@scalaproject.io
+* hello@holoyolo.com